AlibabaCloudDocs/gpdb/intl.en-US/Product Introduction/Instance types.md

 # Instance types {#concept_mp2_hbr_52b .concept}

-HybridDB for PostgreSQL instances are categorized into the following type families:
+AnalyticDB for PostgreSQL instances are categorized into the following type families:

 -   High-performance: The name of this type family starts with `gpdb.group.**segsdx**`.
 This type family features a better I/O capability that secures higher performance.